 Make the Tree Less Attractive (to Your Cat)

 Don’t use tinsel — cats are extremely attracted to the dangly and shiny nature of tinsel.
-And it’s not only attractive, it’s also very dangerous for them.
+And it’s not only attractive, it’s also very dangerous for them, as it can easily cause a linear foreign body digestive obstruction.

 Don’t hang ornaments down low where they can easily get to them.
-Or, if you must, only hang large, sturdy (non-glass/breakable) ornaments there.
+Or, if you must, only hang large, sturdy (non-glass/breakable) ornaments there — wood, paper, plastic, burlap, or felt ornaments can be good (unless your cat is likely to mistake any burlap or felt ornaments for their own toys!).
 And use a very secure way of attaching them to the tree — don’t use regular metal ornament hooks, as they’re (1) not very secure and (2) pose an ingestion/puncture/paw injury risk.
 Here is one area where it can be good to use twist-ties (like the ones you find on bread bags, or this type of wire tie).
 The benefit of twist ties on lower ornaments is that you can tie them down tight on the tree to really truly secure the ornaments so cats can’t knock them off.
 Be cautious though and make sure to twist the ties very tight and secure, as cats can — and have — swallowed twist ties when they get the chance, leading to digestive upset or even puncture due to the thin wire inside.
-For hanging other ornaments higher on the tree, you can still use twist ties (still very tightly) or large plastic ornament hooks like these.
+For hanging other ornaments higher on the tree, you can still use twist ties (still very tightly) or large plastic ornament hooks like these (picture inset).

 Also keep in mind that, like tinsel, if you hang shiny ornaments, cats are more likely to be curious about them.
 Either don’t use shiny decorations, or put them well out of reach.